Read This First

 Prompt 4: Is there an argument to be made that what humans deem moral arguments distill to merely emotional preferences once scrutinized?

-The anchors here are Maintaining a Diversity of Competing Species is Morally Right, Maintaining Only a Few Thriving Species is Morally Wrong, and Maintaining a Diversity of Competing Species is Immoral.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Maintaining a Diversity of Competing Species is Morally Right, Maintaining Only a Few Thriving Species is Morally Wrong, and Maintaining a Diversity of Competing Species is Immoral in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Emotivism posits that moral judgments are subjective and based on individual or cultural emotional responses rather than objective facts.
 This perspective suggests that when people make moral claims, they are expressing their feelings about what is right or wrong rather than stating truths about the world.